Jacob A. van der Kolk, Ph.D.

 Hello!

 I'm Jake van der Kolk.
-I'm a Visiting Assistant Professor of German at Wabash College in Crawfordsville, Indiana.
-I earned my doctoral degree in German Literature and Culture in 2017.
-My academic interests include aesthetic theory, narratology, the early avant-garde, Digital Humanities, and pedagogical technologies.
-My dissertation examined how the stream-of-consciousness novel Der Tod des Vergil (The Death of Virgil, 1945) by Austrian author Hermann Broch tries to mess with its readers in ways which efface both itself as well as our readerly habits.
+I'm a Teaching Associate Professor of German at East Carolina University.
+My academic interests include aesthetic theory, narratology, the early avant-garde, Digital Humanities, and foreign language pedagogy.
+My research examines how exile literature creates new forms of "stateless" community, and has worked extensively with the stream-of-consciousness novel Der Tod des Vergil (The Death of Virgil, 1945) by Austrian author Hermann Broch.

 I first studied the German language as an undergraduate, and was hooked instantly.
 Two years after taking my first language course, I had studied in Germany, added German as a second degree, and started my first graduate course on the topic.